COSC3020/isomorphism-connectivity-ClaytonBrown4741/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+# Question:
+For all of the isomorphism proofs, how formal would you like our answer to be?
+For instance, should it be like the O(log) proof
+where we have to extensively use the original definition in a mathematical sense, or are we allowed to simply talk about our
+reasoning while referring back to the isomorphism definition stated above in order to back up our ideas?
+Thank you in advance for
+your help in this question.